jerixmx/jerixmx/README.md

 Took a C Programming class in college.
 Enjoyed it and did well!
 Learned some Matlab in grad school.
 Programmed a disinfection device's control systems and user interface with Arduino, learning as I go.

-Right now, I'm leaning towards software development with C++ and embedded systems.
+Right now, I'm leaning towards software development with C++.
 I'm trying to juggle some learning paths and document them here on Github.
 I also have a [detailed learning log on Google Sheets](https://docs.google.com/spreadsheets/d/1i7UAxNMvgQR9_rG7uuJqwNiVmnOW0JaWfdZnVrNqjRk/edit?usp=sharing).

 ### 📝 Courses/Tracks I'm currently on:
 1. [Cloud Native Fundamentals Scholarship Program](https://classroom.udacity.com/nanodegrees/nd064-1/)